An interference-based method for the detection of strongly lensed gravitational waves

-To the best of our knowledge, four strategies for identification of SLGWs have been proposed in recent years: parameter overlapping~\citep{Haris:2018vmn}, machine learning~\citep{Kim:2020xkm, Goyal:2021hxv}, joint-parameter estimation~\citep{Lo:2021nae, Liu:2020par, Janquart:2021qov}, and saddle image analysis with high-order modes~\citep{Dai:2017huk, Wang:2021kzt}.
-The first two strategies, parameter overlapping and machine learning, exhibit a comparable FAR~\citep{Goyal:2021hxv}.
-They can identify $10\%\--15\%$ lens pairs with a FAR per pair of $10^{-5}$ for $2$G detectors.
-We extrapolate this detection efficiency to $3$G detectors, assuming that there are $100$ lens pairs and $10^{5}$ unlensed events annually.
-With this assumption, this method could potentially pick out $10$ to $15$ lens pair candidates along with $50000$ random pairs which are rejected by the null hypotheses (unlensed hypotheses).
+Four strategies for identification of SLGWs have been proposed in recent years: parameter overlapping~\citep{Haris:2018vmn}, machine learning~\citep{Kim:2020xkm, Goyal:2021hxv}, joint-parameter estimation (joint-PE)~\citep{Lo:2021nae, Liu:2020par, Janquart:2021qov}, and saddle image analysis with high-order modes~\citep{Dai:2017huk, Wang:2021kzt}.
+The first two strategies exhibit a comparable FAP~\citep{Goyal:2021hxv}.
+They can identify $10\%\--15\%$ lens pairs with a FAP per pair of $10^{-5}$ for 2G detectors.
+We extrapolate this detection efficiency to 3G detectors.
+Assuming that there are $100$ lens pairs and $10^{5}$ unlensed events annually, this method could potentially pick out $10$ to $15$ lens pair candidates along with $50000$ random pairs which are rejected by the null hypothesis (unlensed hypothesis).

-Although we may slightly overestimate FAR, we believe that it is not significantly overestimated.
-The confidence is rooted in the similarity of uncertainties of sky localization between $2$G and $3$G detectors.
+Although we may slightly overestimate FAP, we believe that it is not significantly overestimated.
+The confidence is rooted in the similarity of uncertainties of sky localization between 2G and 3G detectors.
 This distribution ranges from $10^{-2}$ degrees to $10^{4}$ degrees~\citep{2017PhRvD..95f4052V}, indicating that many random cases with high coincidences will persist.
 For this reason, Caliskan {\it et al.}~\citep{Caliskan:2022wbh} have argued for the necessity of designing alternative identification criteria beyond the parameter overlapping.
+Recently, two possible avenues for such alternatives have been proposed.
+The first involves the incorporation of prior knowledge, including time-delay and magnification ratio between lensing image pairs, as advanced identification criteria.
+The second avenue centers on employing a more accurate joint-PE method to enhance identification capabilities.
+Currently, LVK collaboration has combined this joint-PE method with time-delay priors to determine whether or not an event pair/triplet/quadruplet is strongly lensed\cite{Hannuksela:2019kle,LIGOScientific:2021izm, LIGOScientific:2023bwz}.